U.S. Department of Energy - Energy Efficiency and Renewable Energy

-The program works with the wind industry to provide utilities and grid planners with better wind generator electrical models for use in interconnection studies.
-By using non-proprietary models, these organizations will help speed the interconnection process and better represent wind turbines' capabilities to contribute to overall system reliability.
+The program works with the wind industry to provide utilities and grid planners with better wind turbine component electrical models for use in interconnection studies.
+By using non-proprietary models developed by the program's partners, utilities, transmission providers, and other stakeholders can rapidly improve the interconnection process and better represent wind turbines' capabilities to contribute to overall system reliability.
 The program also collects data about the power supplied from commercial wind farms.
 These data allow analysis of how best to determine the power curve for wind farms, help improve wind forecasts, and help better evaluate how turbine wake effects can impact power production.

 At present, the generation and transmission operational impacts that occur due to wind variability are not well quantified.
-Without realistic analysis and cost allocation, utilities may tend to overestimate imposed operational costs, resulting in the undervaluing of wind power in the system.
-Research conducted by the program uses engineering and cost analyses to quantify and fairly allocate impacts.
+Without realistic analysis and cost estimates, utilities may tend to overestimate imposed operational costs, resulting in the undervaluing of wind power in the system.
+Research conducted by the program uses engineering and cost analyses to quantify impacts.
 Costs for grid integration of wind may also increase as wind deployment expands in the future.
-Both short- and longer-term mitigation of intermittency issues, including wind plant forecasting and control, application of energy storage, and regional cooperation, could reduce additional integration costs.
+Both short- and longer-term mitigation of variability issues, including wind plant forecasting and control, application of energy storage, and regional cooperation, could reduce additional integration costs.